Halal Trading

 Small Percentage

-Most Scholars are in agreement that if the company only deals in a fraction of un-Islamic goods and services then you may still invest.
 It is suggested that you simply give away the percentage of the profits that are created by the haram section of the business.
 So, if 10% of the company’s profits stem from alcohol, you’d donate 10% of your profits to a charity.

 Interest

 The other major area of concern centres around interest.
 You shouldn’t be trading in interest, so ideally you’d exchange £25 for precisely £25.
 However, that may not always be feasible.
-As the stock price varies you inevitably end up paying more or less than face value for the debt/cash.
+As the stock price varies, you inevitably end up paying more or less than face value for the debt/cash.

 Solution

 You can actually find Islamic stock screeners that will identify halal stocks for you.
 However, such software is relatively expensive.
-Alternatively, most platforms allow you go get a screenshot of the company, highlighting their debt levels and market capitalisation.
+Alternatively, most platforms allow you to get a screenshot of the company, highlighting their debt levels and market capitalisation.

 For the most part, common sense is your greatest weapon.
 Avoid heavily leveraged companies that are concerned with the buying and selling of haram goods and services.
-So, in summary, whether stock trading is halal or haram, entirely depends on the companies you opt for and how much profit you retain.
+So, in summary, whether stock trading is halal or haram entirely depends on the companies you opt for and how much profit you retain.

 Is Currency Trading Halal?